Murder By Death

 Good Morning, Magpie

-You Don't Miss Twice (When You're Shavin'
+You Don't Miss Twice (When You're Shavin' With a Knife)

 Although I've seen Murder By Death described as 'indie', they're nearer to 'cello-fuelled Americana', at least going by 2010's Good Morning, Magpie, a dark, leprous album of suitably deathlike songs such as As Long As There Is Whiskey In The World and King Of The Gutters, Prince Of The Dogs.
 Top tracks?
 Maybe the raucous Piece By Piece and super-intense closer The Day, but there's little, if any filler here.